brooklyncentral/baas-usergrid/README.md

 ````

 Once you have configured named locations, they will be available in the _Locations_ drop-down on the application customization
 screen.
-If you have changed your brooklyn.properties file after launching brooklyn, you will need to click the _Realod properties_
+If you have changed your brooklyn.properties file after launching Brooklyn, you will need to click the _Realod properties_
 button on the home screen in order to make them available

 For other cloud providers, a sample brooklyn.properties file is available [here](http://brooklyncentral.github.io/use/guide/quickstart/brooklyn.properties)